Refrigerator Bread and Butter Pickles (Quick No-Cook Method)

 Many of my readers have asked, and yes, these pickles can also be hot-packed, which will make them last longer.
 Using this method, they can be stored on a shelf for a year.

-- Clean and sterilize the jars and lids and prepare the canner.
+1. Clean and sterilize the jars and lids, and prepare the canner.

-- Wipe the jar rims and apply the lid and tighten.
+3. Wipe the jar rims, apply the lid, and tighten it.

-- Bring the water to a boil in the canner and place the jars in it for 15 minutes.
+4. Bring the water in the canner to a boil and place the jars in it for 15 minutes.
 Remove them to a towel and dry them.

 This small batch quick Bread and Butter Pickle recipe makes a nice addition to a cheese and bread plate; add some dry salami and veggies for an appetizer or a light meal.

-Pickles always go great with a burger, and these Cast-Iron Skillet Burgers cook in minutes and taste delicious with a pickle on top.
+Pickles always pair perfectly with a burger, and these Cast-Iron Skillet Burgers cook in minutes, tasting delicious with a pickle on top.

 My preference for eating these pickles would be straight out of the jar!